-An uncomfortable truth: Every byte uploaded to AWS, Azure, or Google Cloud isn’t just data—it’s cloud capital.
+An uncomfortable truth: Every byte uploaded to AWS, Azure, or Google Cloud isn’t just data, it’s cloud capital.
 Coined by economist Yanis Varoufakis, the term captures how tech giants transform your digital activity into privatised infrastructure.
 It’s not merely about hosting files; it’s about hoarding power.
-And right now, the United States holds the keys, turning Europe into a lodger in its digital manor.
+And right now, the US holds the keys, turning Europe into a lodger in its digital manor.

 The cloud capital conundrum